 - Can they change your role so you are not customer/patient facing?

 Protecting those who are most vulnerable is a role for all of us, and we hope employers will be understanding of this.
+Read about your employment rights in our information about finance and welfare.

 There are some things you can do when you return from work and before having any contact with others in the house.
 This advice was provided by a CF clinician: